Livezey Rock Rock Climbing

 There are two lower boulders with more boulder problems including Rich's Cave Problem (Middle boulder, V5), Jamy's Problem (V6), Not a Ten (V8), The Traverse (V4).
 The lower boulder is short and very steep.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Livezey Rock:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Livezey Rock:

 Featured Route For Livezey Rock